rwols/CMakeBuilder/README.md

   present, the directory where the sublime project file is located is assumed to have the root CMakeLists.txt file.

+* `target_architecture` [optional] [ONLY FOR WINDOWS]

+  This must be a string with any one of these three values: `"x86"`, `"amd64"` or `"arm"`.
+What this does is it will call the `vcvarsall.bat` file in the correct places.
+What this means in practise is that if you want to build 64 bit binaries, you have to set this value to `"amd64"`.
+For 32 bit binaries, you can omit this key altogether.
+Note for advanced users: CMakeBuilder will automatically translate the given argument to the correct argument for `vcvarsall.bat`.

+* `visual_studio_versions` [optional] [ONLY FOR WINDOWS]

+  This must be a list of numbers specifying the preferred versions of Visual Studio to look for.
+For instance, setting this to `[ 15, 14 ]`, CMakeBuilder will first look for Visual Studio 15 2017, and if that can't be found, it will look for Visual Studio 14 2015.
+Obviously, this is only applicable when your generator is equal to `"Visual Studio"`.

 Any key may be overridden by a platform-specific override.
 The platform keys are one of `"linux"`, `"osx"` or `"windows"`.
 For an example on how this works, see below.